 Recent successful projects include:

-Brick Buy Brick: Form
+Brick Buy Brick: (Form Coming Soon)

 A wonderful way to fill the Voss Garden in our Julia Morgan designed home with memories of our loved ones, whether they are with us or not, is to dedicate a commemorative brick inscribed with their name.
 If you have an event, thought, or just a personal message you would like to convey that is important to you, have a brick inscribed to be placed in the garden.